ArnaudGrowth/mushroomify/README.md

 But also:
 - Sharing beautiful projects, code, or course for beginneer
-- And of course, reaching me out to chat :) Promise I won't bit, even if you ask !
+- And of course, reaching me out to chat :) Promise I won't bit, even if you ask!

-Plus if you need any help on Marketing, Growth, Entrepreneurship, Design, Data Analaysis and Behavioural science, feel free to reach me out.
+Plus if you need any help on Marketing, Growth, Entrepreneurship, Design, Data Analysis and Behavioural science, feel free to reach me out.

 [Linkedin](https://www.linkedin.com/in/consulting-and-growth-hacking/) or to my email: arnaud.growth@gmail.com.

 If you're in Lyon, I offer the beer or the Latté.